“[Bantock] is a highly imaginative and ebulliently romantic illustrator and storyteller.”

 ISBN: 978-1-61696-407-8 (print); 978-1-61696-408-5 (digital)

-Published: November 2023
+Published: November 7th, 2023

-Available Format(s):
+Available Format(s): Trade hardcover, digital formats

-Little is known of the fascinating manuscript that Nick Bancock has come to possess.
+Little is known of the fascinating manuscript that Nick Bantock has come to possess.
 It was discovered in an attic in North London, stuffed into a battered cardboard box, and unceremoniously delivered directly to Nick’s doorstep.
 Inside the package lay one hundred evocatively absurd stories, one hundred humorous drawings of strangely familiar, quirkish glyphs, plus a cryptically poetic note signed only as “HH.”
 (Possibly the well-known, eccentric billionaire, Hamilton Hasp?)

 In these stories-each consisting of precisely 100 words-strange creatures slip through alleyways, and eerie streets swallow people whole.
 Taken altogether, they may constitute a puzzle that no one has been able to solve thus far.
-Could there be one missing story?
+Could there even be one missing story?

 For those perceptive readers with a curious mind, the celebrated author of Griffin & Sabine cordially invites you to find your own path through his beguiling conundrum of drabbles—or even to contribute one of your very own.